The World Plumbing Council (WPC)

 ARTICLE VI – General Meeting –

 1 The General Meeting is the supreme organ of the Association.
 A regular General Meeting shall be held at least once every year.
+The General Meeting may be held in hybrid or virtual form.
+In that case, all other provisions in these By-laws relating to the General Meeting will apply.

 2 In addition to the regular General Meeting, a General Meeting shall take place when necessary and, in addition, when at least one fifth of the Full members of the WPC so request.